thebogie/stg_svelte_go_arango/README.md

   - add contest page

 - Backend
-  - fetch venue by address
-- push venue by address
-  - if already exists, update?
-  - push element into arango
+  - fetch array of games. add games if new
+  - add Played_With
+  - add new outcomes (no previous)